 A lot of it was overkill.
 But it was necessary to calm the mass panic and reassure tourists that they could come to Egypt safely.
 And despite the heavy handed delivery, the message was always absolutely true.

-Egypt is an absolutely amazing country, and it is absolutely safe to travel to.
+Egypt is an amazing country and it is absolutely safe to travel to.

 Even if this latest tragedy does turn out to be a terrorist attack, does that mean that the worlds tourism industry should shut down?
 Does that mean that travellers should let the terrorists win by doing exactly what they want and stay at home out of fear?